T-Wesst/typescript/README.md

 - Tuple: defines fixed length and fixed type (array)
 - Enum: automatically enumerated global constant identifier
 - any: any kind of value, no specific type assignment
+- Union: describes a value that can be one of several types